ivy-lang/ivy-bitcoin/docs/language/README.md

 Each clause can list one or more conditions that must be satisfied.
 Supported conditions include:

-* Requiring a signature corresponding to a prespecified public key (see LockWithPublicKey)
+* Requiring a signature corresponding to a prespecified public key (see [LockWithPublicKey](/language/ExampleContracts.html#lockwithpublickey))

-* Requiring M signatures corresponding to any of N prespecified public keys (see LockWithMultisig)
+* Requiring M signatures corresponding to any of N prespecified public keys (see [LockWithMultisig](/language/ExampleContracts.html#lockwithmultisig))

-* Checking that the cryptographic hash of a string or public key is equal to a prespecified hash (see LockWithPublicKeyHash, RevealCollision, RevealPreimage)
+* Checking that the cryptographic hash of a string or public key is equal to a prespecified hash (see [LockWithPublicKeyHash](/language/ExampleContracts.html#lockwithpublickeyhash), [RevealCollision](/language/ExampleContracts.html#revealcollision), [RevealPreimage](/language/ExampleContracts.html#revealpreimage))

-* Waiting until after a specified block height or block time (see LockUntil, TransferWithTimeout)
+* Waiting until after a specified block height or block time (see [LockUntil](/language/ExampleContracts.html#lockuntil), [TransferWithTimeout](/language/ExampleContracts.html#transferwithtimeout), [EscrowWithTimeout](/language/ExampleContracts.html#escrowwithtimeout))

-* Waiting until the contract has been on the blockchain for longer than a specified duration (see LockDelay, EscrowWithTimeout, VaultSpend)
+* Waiting until the contract has been on the blockchain for longer than a specified duration (see [LockDelay](/language/ExampleContracts.html#lockdelay), [VaultSpend](/language/ExampleContracts.html#vaultspend))